RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 To test our application microservices for resiliency, we will inject a failure(`500 status`) in `50%` of requests to `inventory` microservices.

 Remove the route that we exposed the inventory service to manage network traffic by `Istio Ingressgateway`.
-Use the following command for `your own route name` at CodeReady Workspace `Terminal`:
+Use the following command for `your own route name` at CodeReady Workspaces `Terminal`:

 > Copy the route URL(i.e. inventory-quarkus-user1-inventory.apps.seoul-bfcf.openshiftworkshop.com) and you will reuse the URL to create a gateway in Istio.